kingdonb/kccnceu2021/helm-users-flux-guide.md

 `bit.ly/32rUInK`

-JIT presentation!
+*JIT presentation*!
 Instructions ready by the time you read this

 # Thanks

-Thank You (Audience) - Questions at the Flux Pavilion!
+Thank You (*Audience*) - Questions at the Flux Pavilion!

 Thanks to CNCF, Linux Foundation, Weaveworks

-Thanks to KubeCon and CloudNativeCon 2021 Organizers
+Thanks to KubeCon and CloudNativeCon 2021 *Organizers*

 # Questions

-Flux Pavilion - meet Kingdon and Scott, Weaveworks
+Visit *Flux Pavilion* - meet us live after - Kingdon and Scott, Weaveworks DX Team

-After KCCNC EU 2021 - Come to Slack - CNCF #flux (any time!)
+After KCCNC EU 2021? _Slack_

+Supported by *Volunteers* around the world

+CNCF: `#flux` and `#flagger`